 While you’re Out There

-For an authentic Chicago deep pan pizza experience, head to Giordano’s who has been serving up the city’s renowned pies since 1974.
-The charming old-world eatery is just 15 minutes walk or a short Uber ride from the hotel.
-Don’t let the looks of those little pizzas fool you, they’re pretty filling, and one pie is enough to share for two – unless you’re ravenously hungry of course, or planning on a doggy bag for later.
+For an authentic Chicago deep pan pizza experience, head to Giordano’s, who has been serving up the city’s renowned pies since 1974.
+The charming old-world eatery is just 15 minutes walking or a short Uber ride from the hotel.
+Don’t let the looks of those little pizzas fool you, they’re pretty filling, and one pie is enough to share for two – unless you’re ravenously hungry, of course, or planning on a doggy bag for later.